helixbass/helixbassment/content/blog/ad-hok-intro-at-a-glance/index.md

 )
 ```
 #### Following the flow of props
-The thing that's "flowing down the pipeline" is a props object.
+The thing that's "flowing down the pipeline" is a *props object*.
 At the beginning of the chain, it's just the props that got passed to your component.
 So for example, if we render `Example` like this:
 ```js
 <Example message="woops" />
 ```